nonblocking/mashroom/packages/plugin-packages/mashroom-messaging/README.md

 If _enableWebSockets_ is true you can connect to the messaging system on _<websocket_base_path>/messaging_ which is by default
 **/websocket/messaging**.
 The server expects and sends serialized JSON.

-After a successful connection you can use the following commands:
+After a successful connection, you can use the following commands:

 **Subscribe**